 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Tablets made for college students offer the power and usability of a laptop with the versatility and portability of a much smaller device.
 Whether you’re researching topics, typing up essays, making presentations, or using design tools, choosing the right tablet for college can make all the difference.
-These devices excel when taking notes, reading textbooks, and staying organized.
-However, with so many options available on the market, it can be a daunting task.
-We’ve scoured the internet to make our list, considering factors such as battery life, screen size, processing power, and price.
+These devices—like our best overall pick, the Apple iPad Air—excel when taking notes, reading textbooks, and staying organized.
+However, with so many options on the market, it can be daunting.
+And if you’re a student, you already have enough research to do, so we’ve scoured the internet to make this list for you, considering factors such as battery life, screen size, processing power, and price.
 Whether you’re a freshman, a senior, or a parent shopping for your college-aged child, our comprehensive guide will help you make an informed decision when selecting the best tablets for college students.

 How we picked the best tablets for college students